Syed Nawab Ali Chowdhury: University of Dhaka

-On 29 August 1911 at a ceremony of farewell to Lanchet Heir and reception of Charles Bailey, Nawab Sir Salimullah and Nawab Ali Chowdhury demanded the establishment of a university in Dhaka.
-On 31 January 1912, at the time of Lord Hardinge's staying in Dhaka a committee of 19 members including Nawab Sir Salimullah Bahadur and Nawab Ali Chowdhury met him and explained him that how Muslims have harmed because of the reunification of Bengal.
-For this 13 membered Nathan Committee was formed and Nawab Ali Chowdhury became member.
-Under this committee 6 sub-committee was formed.
-He was also member of these.
-World War I broke out in 1914 and it effected establishment of University of Dhaka.
-Nawab Ali Chowdhury was member of imperial council that time.
-In 1917 he again introduced the matter of University of Dhaka on council's meeting table.
-Assembly passed Dhaka University Act in 1920.
-Class was started from 1921.
-Nawab Ali Chowdhury gave 16,000 taka to University of Dhaka for student's scholarship.
-During establishment he mortgaged a part of his zamidari and gave 35,000 taka for university.
+On 29 August 1911 at a ceremony of farewell to Lanchet Heir and reception of Charles Bailey, Nawab Sir Salimullah and Chowdhury demanded the establishment of a university in Dhaka.
+On 31 January 1912, at the time of Lord Hardinge's visit to Dhaka a committee of 19 members including Salimullah and Chowdhury met him and explained to him that Muslims have suffered because of the reunification of Bengal.
+For this a 13 member Nathan Committee was formed and Chowdhury became a member.
+Under this committee 6 sub-committee were formed that Chowdhury joined.
+World War I broke out in 1914 and derailed the establishment of University of Dhaka.
+Chowdhury was a member of the imperial council.
+In 1917 he renewed his proposal for the University of Dhaka.
+The Assembly passed Dhaka University Act in 1920.
+Class started in 1921.
+Chowdhury gave 16,000 taka to the University for scholarships.
+He mortgaged a part of his zamidari and gave another 35,000 taka to the university.